minj131/jobcoin/README.md

 ## Note
 - Go version >= 1.12
 - Make sure your go environment is configured correctly, if errors occur when building there might be an issue with the `GOPATH`.
-Either reset your `GOPATH` or reinstall `golang` to fix any possible version issues.
+Either reset your `GOPATH` or reinstall Go version >= 1.12 to fix any possible version issues.
 - Make sure go modules are on `GO111MODULE=on` or prefix `GO111MODULE=on` to `make build` or `make unit-tests`.

 ## Tests